sablier-labs/docs/docs/concepts/02-streaming.md

 short term.
 If the remote worker disappears, you can simply cancel the stream and reclaim any unstreamed funds.

 Secondly, money streaming is substantially faster than lump-sum payments for evident reasons.
-Streaming transactions settle in real-time, with small amounts of assets being released from the sender to the recipient every second.
+Streaming transactions settle in real-time, with small amounts of tokens being released from the sender to the recipient every second.
 This automates the payment process and ensures a continuous flow of funds.

 Lastly, streaming is more secure than lump-sum payments, because it makes it possible to correct errors.
 Suppose you